Important Registrar Information

 - To access the details of a course, click on the course title.
 This will take you to the course entry page.
 The course entry page normally shows you the announcements created by your instructor.

-- It is imperative that you, the student, check Blackboard multiple times per week for new announcements.
+- It is imperative that you, the student, check Canvas multiple times per week for new announcements.

 Students must establish attendance in each course that you register for.
 Faculty reports attendance on Census Day which occurs on the 15th calendar day of each semester/module and records attendance through the fourteenth calendar day.
 Students who have not attended and/or participated in their courses by the Census day, will be withdrawn from the course.